 In this era, it wasn't the more skilled players forming "teams"; it was the casual gamer that just happened to frequent an arcade with a core clique of players.
 None of these teams were ever very "formal".
-They were almost all scorer groups, and in many they cases were "teams" in name only.
-Usually the only place someone else noticed a player's affiliation with online team was а where a player name suffixed with was something to the effect "@(group name)"
+They were almost all scorer groups, and in many cases they were "teams" in name only.
+Usually the only place someone else noticed a player's affiliation with a team was online where a player name was suffixed with crew using the group name "@H.I.V."?

+something to the effect "@(group name)"